-HIGH BURN: Completely open the primary air control by moving it all the way to the left.
+HIGH BURN: Completely open the primary air control by moving it all the way outward toward the operator.
 Fully load the firebox with wood on a bed of hot coals or on an actively flaming fire.
 To minimize creosote accumulation, run the stove on high once or twice daily for 35 to 45 minutes to fully heat the stovepipe and chimney.